Log analysis for web attacks: A beginner’s guide

 For an administrator, it is really important to understand how to analyze the logs from a security standpoint.

-People who are just beginning with hacking/penetration testing must understand why they should not test/scan websites without prior permissions.
+People who are just beginning with hacking/penetration testing must understand why they should not test/scan websites without prior permission.

 For demo purposes, I have the following setup.